- Trade N Go Gas™

 C2H2

 Due to its low ignition energy, acetylene is easy to ignite in oxygen or air.
 Oxygen and acetylene combined produce the hottest flame of any welding gas mixture.
-Now available in E and D size from selected stores.

-Ideal for
+Ideal uses:

 All Trade N Go Gas can be purchased directly from Coregas or from one of our stockist - no account is required.